microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 primarily populated with `sendInput` actions.
 We'll load those `Command`s into the Suggestions UI control, and open it at the text cursor.

-To drill in on a single example - the `commmandHistory` source.
+To drill in on a single example - the `commandHistory` source.
 In that particular case, the TerminalPage will query the active TermControl for a list of it's recent commands.
 If it knows these (via shell integration), then the TerminalPage will use that list of commands to build a list of `sendInput`